Pittston Township, Pennsylvania: Highways

 Interstate 81 passes through Pittston Township.
-I-81 does not enter major metropolitan areas; it instead serves smaller cities such as Roanoke and Winchester, Virginia; Hagerstown, Maryland; Harrisburg, Wilkes-Barre and Scranton, Pennsylvania; and Binghamton and Syracuse, New York.
+The highway's major exits include Roanoke and Winchester, Virginia, Hagerstown, Maryland, Harrisburg, Wilkes-Barre, and Scranton, Pennsylvania, and Binghamton and Syracuse, New York.
 After passing through Watertown, New York, Interstate 81 crosses the St. Lawrence Seaway to meet Highway 401 in Canada.
 Pittston Township is also located near the Northeast Extension of the Pennsylvania Turnpike, Interstate 476, providing service from Clarks Summit to Philadelphia.
 U.S. Route 11, Pennsylvania Route 315, and Pennsylvania Route 502 also pass through the township.

 Public transportation

 Pittston Township is served by the Luzerne County Transportation Authority and COLTS, which provides bus service to the city and other communities within Luzerne County and Lackawanna County.
 Martz Trailways also provides commuter, tour, and trip service from Pittston, Wilkes-Barre and Scranton to points east and south, such as Philadelphia, New York City, and Atlantic City.

 Air

-The Wilkes-Barre/Scranton International Airport is located in Pittston Township.
+Wilkes-Barre/Scranton International Airport is located in Pittston Township.
 The airport is served by eight international airlines and has hosted Air Force One on regional presidential visits several times in the past.
 In the spring of 2002, the airport began offering an increased number of non-stop flights across the nation.
 Service is provided by Continental Airlines, Delta, Northwest Airlines, United Airlines, and US Airways.